hashtagbime/724/readme.md

             Method: 'POST',
             Headers:{
-                        Client-Key: the client key that were gavin to you in the previews document, },
+                        Client-Key: the client key that were gavin to you in the previews document,
+                        Authorization: the authorization in this aoi depends on the the user's phone number, just enter the phone nomber of the current user in the authorization header.
+                        },
             body:{
                             "birthday": "1993-03-16" [value type(date), required(true), persian(تاریخ تولد)],